TheOdinProject/curriculum/JS101/fundamentals/fundamentals-4.md

 ### Good Luck!

 Check out our exercises repository [here](https://github.com/TheOdinProject/javascript-exercises) and follow the directions in the README for getting set up.
+Solutions for the exercises can be found on the 'solutions' branch of that repo.

 Complete the following exercises: